wizeline/wize-docs/onboarding.md

 - Recruiting
 - ...

-Assign the Issue to a 'mentor' employee &mdash; the prime contact for helping the new employee / team member...
+Assign the Issue to both the new employee / team member and a 'mentor' employee.
+The 'mentor' will be the prime contact for helping the new employee / team member...

 - understand the checklist
 - find the right resources, meet the right people, _etc_., for working through it (_i.e._, the mentor will not necessarily directly help with each and every item)